Los Vascos Cabernet Sauvignon

 Heitz Cellar Martha’s Vineyard Cabernet Sauvignon 2014

-This aged wine spent three years in 100% new French oak, one in neutral oak, and an additional year in bottle.
+This wine spent three years in 100% new French oak, one in neutral oak, and an additional year in bottle.
 It is medium ruby to purple in the glass.
 While I disagree that it “lacks aroma,” the nose is subtle, and predominantly of cherries.
 It is incredibly smooth on the palate, with flavors of classic black currant, cocoa, tart cherry, and a hint of dust.
-The tannins and acid are in perfect balance, and it al ends in a medium-long finish.
+The tannins and acid are in perfect balance, and it all ends in a medium-long finish.
 One thing I didn’t get: Heitz Martha’s Vineyard is famous for a minty overlay, especially when it’s this young.
 While I wouldn’t find that a problem, I just wasn’t tasting it.
 Regardless, Joe Heitz went to great pains to consistently deny that the minty notes had anything to do with the eucalyptus tress planted on the edge of the vineyard.

 So, was the forty-five year wait worth it?
 Well … yes … but.
 This is an excellent wine, worthy of its iconic status.
 But for me, it was simply too elegant, especially for the price.
 At this stratosphere, I’m looking for something more boisterous, like a Louis Martini Monte Rosso, a Palmaz, or a Kathryn Hall.